joaosilva21/STI_Projects-Certificates_NFTables_WSTG/PA2_[NFTables+Suricata]/README.md

 - [Notes important to read](#notes-important-to-read)

 ## Description:
 Configuration of a firewall (type: packet filter) using NFTables to limit the access to some services in some VMs (networks).
-After that it's requested to configures an IDS/IPS, in our case we choose Suricata.
-This mechanisms must be able to block SQL Injection and DoS attacks
+After that it's requested to configure an IDS/IPS, in our case we choose Suricata.
+This mechanism must be able to block SQL Injection and DoS attacks

 ## To run this project:
 You will need 4 VMs to create the scenario presented.
 It's recommended to read the report (unfortunately for you is in portuguese .-.).